Supriya2301/BankingApplication/README.md

 # BankingApplication
 A secure banking application that allow users to access banking services.
 The application provides users with account creation, card selection, and investment features
 ## Features of the Application
-The application should allow users to:
+The application allows users to:

     1. Register themselves into the application.